 You can use a TFSA for your existing savings, even if they are relatively modest.
 As long as you don’t lock the funds into a non-redeemable investment such as a guaranteed investment certificate that can only be redeemed upon maturity, you will be able to access the money at any time.
 This also makes a TFSA perfect to use as an emergency fund.
 You will have the security of knowing the money will be available if you need it.

 There are many clever ways to make the TFSA and RRSP work together to improve your wealth.
-As a general rule, RRSPs are a good choice for longer-term goals such as retirement, while TFSAs work better for more immediate objectives, such as a house down payment.
+As a general rule, RRSPs are a good choice for longer-term goals such as retirement.
+But TFSAs work better for more immediate objectives, such as a house down payment.
 A TFSA is also a good place to save if you have reached your RRSP contribution limit.